pkuxklx/dgcca-py3/README.md

     cd src
     python dgcca_test.py

+This should take a few minutes to run on a personal laptop, time mostly spent compiling theano computation graphs.
 Pdfs of synthetic data described in *Deep Generalized Canonical Correlation Analysis* are written under "test/" (original views, linear GCCA, and deep GCCA embeddings)

 An example script for training a DGCCA model (using 3 different optimizers in series):